Majority of Americans now oppose Israel's war in Gaza, poll finds

 The poll was completed before the UN Security Council passed a resolution on Monday calling for an immediate ceasefire for Ramadan, which ends in two weeks.

-Washington abstained from the vote in a move which angered Israeli officials and prompted Prime Minister Benjamin Netanyahu to cancel a trip to the White House.
-This signalled growing frustration in President Biden's administration over Israel's commitment to invading Gaza's southern city of Rafah despite multiple US and international warnings.
+Washington abstained from the vote in a move which angered Israeli officials and prompted Israeli Prime Minister Benjamin Netanyahu to cancel a trip to the White House.
+This signalled growing frustration in US President Joe Biden's administration over Israel's commitment to invading Gaza's southern city of Rafah.

-The UN has repeatedly warned that an Israeli offensive on the city, where more than a million displaced Palestinians have sought shelter, would usher in unprecedented catastrophe.
+The UN has repeatedly warned that an Israeli offensive on the city, where more than a million displaced Palestinians have sought shelter, would lead to catastrophe.

 Support for Israel is declining across the US political spectrum, Gallup found.